b7lt/TFS-Redux/README.md

 ## CREDITS:
 - KTM: He developed the original TFS Plugin that was used for the {SuN} and {SuN} Revived servers.
 - chundo: His 'Help Menu' plugin helped me learn how to use config files to create menus.
-- Xeon: Owner of Neogenesis Network.
-Although he didn't help me in this project, he's helped me in the past with my development adventures.
-This guy is awesome.
 - The {SuN} Community and Staff: For being part of the best gaming community I've ever been in.
 ALL of you are awesome!

 ## To do: